 Words of Affirmation

-If a person’s love language is words of affirmation, then a sincere compliment goes a long way.
+Say it like you mean it!
+If a person’s Love Language is Words of Affirmation, then a sincere compliment goes a long way.
 Little notes or lipstick on the mirror hits straight to the heart for these verbal love bugs.
 Graphic tees are an easy and creative way to send the right message.
 Find a tee that says something positive or makes a statement.
-Be sure to include a thoughtful card!
+Take a look at our article on how to pair graphic tees in fun and funky ways.

 Acts of Service

-Acts of service people feel most loved when you are serving them.
-They appreciate labors of love (handcrafted items) or small acts of service.
+Save your money and do something special instead!
+Acts of Service Love Language people appreciate labors of love (handcrafted items) or small acts of service.
 If you’re on a budget, a coupon book would go a long way.
 Make their favorite meal, or serve them breakfast in bed.
-Here is a quick list of fun projects and recipes you can use to make your acts of service person super happy.
+It can be as easy as making a quick cup of hot cocoa using the recipe from our Hygge Decor for the Holidays article.
+Kind gestures go a long way with these folks.

 You would think a gifts person would be the easiest to shop for, but oh no, they are NOT.
 Whatever you choose doesn’t have to be costly, but the quality and the thought should definitely be there.
-Think of items that they truly need or can use and then splurge a little on them.
+For a Love Language of Gifts, think of items that they truly need or can use and then splurge a little on them.
 Gifts people also tend to enjoy “experience gifts”.
 These include cooking classes, hot air ballooning, or concert tickets.
+Throw in a silk neck scarf that they can wear at the event!
 Gift cards are just as appreciated as long as it’s from a store they love.
 (Helpful tip from me to you, make sure your wrapping is on point as well.)

-Spending hours with a quality time person is not enough if they are not getting your undivided attention.
-They would rather have 30 minutes of knowing you are truly present in the moment, than 2 hours of distraction.
+Someone needing your undivided attention?
+If their Love Language is Quality Time, they probably prefer 30 minutes of knowing you are truly present in the moment over any amount of time where you are distracted.
 Take them out to dinner, or schedule a weekend vacation.
-Check out our latest articles on Salt Lake City, Utah and Portland, Oregon for foodie-approved eating spots and travel guides!
+Check out our winter articles on Salt Lake City, Utah and Portland, Oregon for foodie-approved eating spots and travel guides!
 Make sure you are fully present and your cell phone is turned off!

-Physical touch people love hugs, kissing, and cuddling.
+Hands on!
+Physical Touch Love Language people love hugs, kissing, and cuddling.
 Be sure to find items that are soft and touchable.
 Cashmere, soft cotton, or silk are great fabrics to focus on.
 Skin care products are also an easy idea.
-Check out our article on the health benefits of an Epsom salt bath and make a cute gift basket.
+Any girl can benefit from a Vitamin C serum, some nighttime Retinol, or a Collagen supplement.
+Gift certificates for massage or a nail spa are also a delightful treat.
+Throw in a pair of fuzzy socks and you’re set!

 Focus on the Giver

 It’s easy to get caught up in holiday shopping and focus only on what you are needing to get for your loved ones.
-If you know a person’s love language, it makes it a little easier to see the thoughtfulness of their gifts, too.
-Remember, most people tend to give what they appreciate themselves.
-When your loved one is wanting to go to dinner or to see the lights, they may just be a quality time person.
-They are still trying to show you they love you, so recognize!
+If you know a person’s Love Language, it makes it a little easier to see the thoughtfulness of their gifts, too.
+Remember, most people tend to give what they appreciate themselves. (ie. When your loved one is wanting to go out to dinner or to see the lights, they are probably a Quality Time person.)
+Your friends and family are trying to show you they love you, too!
+Make sure you notice and appreciate the gestures of others during this busy time.
+It will make the rest of your month that much more enjoyable!